Table of Contents

 • Accept reports blockers: Resolve the listed issues, then rerun /spec-kitty.accept.

-• Merge fails: Ensure your worktree is clean and you are on the feature branch.
+• Merge fails: Ensure your current checkout is clean and the feature resolves correctly.

 For detailed troubleshooting including pre-flight failures, conflict resolution, and merge recovery, see Troubleshoot Merge Issues.